openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 }
 ```

-If the OP supports the `claims` parameter as defined in section 5.5 of the OpenID Connect specification [@!OpenID], the OP shall advertise this in its OP metadata using the `claims_parameter_supported` element.
+If the OP supports the `claims` parameter as defined in section 5.5 of the OpenID Connect specification [@!OpenIDConnect], the OP shall advertise this in its OP metadata using the `claims_parameter_supported` element.

-If the OP supports distributed and/or aggregated claim types, as defined in section 5.6.2 of the OpenID Connect specification [@!OpenID], in `verified_claims`, the OP shall advertise this in its metadata using the `claim_types_supported` element.
+If the OP supports distributed and/or aggregated claim types, as defined in section 5.6.2 of the OpenID Connect specification [@!OpenIDConnect], in `verified_claims`, the OP shall advertise this in its metadata using the `claim_types_supported` element.

 # Privacy consideration {#Privacy}